Why Not Using Professional Translators is False Economy

 Google Translate can’t replicate what professional translators can offer you in terms of quality.
 I’ve written before about Google Translate disasters like the fresh produce festival in Galicia mistranslated as the Clitoris Festival.
-In 10 Reasons Why You Should Use Professional Translation Services and not Google Translate, I wrote about the Spanish town of Santander’s tourism website that used Google Translate instead of professional translators.
+In “10 Reasons Why You Should Use Professional Translation Services”, I wrote about the Spanish town of Santander’s tourism website that used Google Translate instead of professional translators.
 It found itself encouraging tourists to visit the “historic helmet” rather than Santander’s old town.
 Google isn’t human and so it can’t think or use context.
 Algorithms will only take you so far.
 Automated translation can’t do all the different things professional translators do on every translation.Find out the high costs of not using professional #translators Click To Tweet

 The cost to your reputation of not using a professional